ozone-his/ozone-docs/docs/devs/e2e-tests.md

 **Test Case**: The core of each test case follows the _Given-When-Then_ format (commented out here as Setup-Replay-Verification).
 We highly recommend this structured approach as it clearly delineates the setup of the test environment ("Setup"), the end-user actions performed ("Replay"), and the assertion of outcomes ("Verification").
 In our example:

+- **Setup**:
-- **Setup**: Navigating to the lab order form, adding a new lab order, and saving it.
+- **Replay**: Navigate to the lab order form, add a lab test, and save the form.
-- **Replay**: Navigating to the SENAITE HIS component and searching for the client by name.
-- **Verification**: Verify that the client's name is visible in the clients list.
+- **Verification**: Navigate to the SENAITE HIS component and search for the client by name.
+Verify that the client's name is visible in the clients list.

 **Cleanup**: After the test, delete the patient created during the test run and close the browser page.

-We Utilize page objects to encapsulate page-specific logic and interactions for better maintainability.